TLH-Deprecated-Linux-Configurations/awesome/.github/CONTRIBUTIONS.md

 Unlike Tom Meyers' work,
-[available here for reference](https://github.com/ODEX-TOS/tos-desktop-environment/), I do institute the same form of source code or documentation as the project that this project configures.
-There are manifold reasons here, detailed below, though I will first make a point of illuminating **that in the context of the window manager itself, I think this method is highly functional and amazingly effceint** and that **I have no problem whatsoever with that methodology but seek just prefer doing my own thing for my ease of understanding the code later**. `AwesomeWM` is a C+Lua project spread over numerous files and maintained by numerous individuals.
-This project is a Lua (mostly) configuration of `awesomewm` spread over numerous files but maintained solely by me, Thomas Leon Highbaugh, thus there is a radically different pressure on it, hence me eschewing the replication of the source projects comments or replication of its documentation.
+[available here for reference](https://github.com/ODEX-TOS/tos-desktop-environment/), I do not institute the same form of source code or documentation as the project that this project configures.
+There are manifold reasons here, detailed below, though I will first make a point of illuminating **that in the context of the window manager itself, I think this method is highly functional and amazingly efficient** and that **I have no problem whatsoever with that methodology but just prefer doing my own thing for my ease of understanding the code later**. `AwesomeWM` is a C+Lua project spread over numerous files and maintained by numerous individuals.
+This project is a Lua (mostly) configuration of `awesomewm` spread over numerous files but maintained solely by me, Thomas Leon Highbaugh, thus there are radically different developmental pressures on it, hence me eschewing the replication of the source projects comments or replication of its documentation.